 - Our coaches have adopted our Club’s standardized coaching philosophies and practice-planning strategies.

 - Each team has a minimum of one head coach, one assistant coach, and a helper (a trusted and proven high-school player on the WA team).

 Practices, Training, Instruction, and Development

-- We offer 40+ hours of training from mid-January to mid-June.
+- We offer 30+ hours of training in spring.

 - We offer quality lacrosse instruction, which is overseen directly by the co-founders of the Club.

 - We offer quality, long-term player development.

 - We focus on the fundamentals of the game, lax-IQ development, and teaching players how to honor the game.